 - Educating the whole child – spiritual, moral, cultural, mental and physical – making each feel special

 - Creating an enthusiasm for learning

 - Providing a broad, balanced, relevant, coherent, progressive, creative and differentiated curriculum, offering all pupils the widest range of stimulating educational opportunities to inspire and motivate

 - Valuing and welcoming a positive and fulfilling partnership with families, friends and the community

 - Embracing other cultures with love and respect

 - Upholding a safe and secure Christian environment, whilst celebrating the diverse nature of our community where all are nurtured and can flourish

 - Nurturing self-respect, courtesy, good manners and a caring attitude towards other people, the local environment and the wider world.

 - Opening doors and widening horizons, offering new experiences and challenges to all

-- Developing structures for lifelong learning in order to prepare pupils for the opportunities, responsibilities and experiences of life.
+- Developing structures for life, including democracy, the rule of law and individual liberty in order to prepare pupils for the opportunities, responsibilities and experiences of life.